sematext/docs/docs/synthetics/http-monitor.md

 After **Base64** encoding the string `username:password` above, would become `dXNlcm5hbWU6cGFzc3dvcmQ=`.
 This is then prepended with `Basic` to get the final `Authorization` header value of `Basic dXNlcm5hbWU6cGFzc3dvcmQ=`.

-So if your username was `username` and you password was `password`, then your `Authorization` header would look as follows:
+So if your username was `username` and your password was `password`, then your `Authorization` header would look as follows:

 | Name | Value |
 | --- | --- |